 If you are heading onward to Koh Lipe, Koh Bulone or Pak Bara, you can buy a ticket at the ranger’s desk at the Ao Pantae Malaka Pier.
 (My one-way ticket to Koh Lipe was 450baht).
 Arrivals and departures all happen around the same time of day and only once a day.
 Arriving from Koh Tarutao to Paka Bara you can easily catch mini vans to Trang or Hat Yai.
 Mini vans to Satun are no longer an option, but mini vans are available from nearby La-ngu to Satun.
 Getting from Pak Bara to La-ngu may or may not be a challenge.
 If a songtheaw happens to be available count your blessings because the other option is a motorbike taxi.

 If you are trying to get to Langkawi from Koh Tarutao, via Pak Bara-Satun you will probably have a nervous breakdown trying to catch the last ferry unless you take a private taxi from Pak Bara to the Satun Ferry Terminal.
 It won’t be cheap.
 The quickest way to get from Koh Tarutao to Langkawi would be via Koh Lipe-Langkawi ‘seasonal’ direct ferry service.
 You will need to spend at least one night so don’t expect to hop from one speedboat to another.
 This route includes extra time for Thai immigration exit procedures.
 You can also go from Pak Bara to Hat Yai (bus station #1) and then take a minivan to the Dannok/Bukit Kayu Hitam border crossing.
-After entering Malaysia, you can take a taxi to Kuala Perlis (about 60RM) and catch the ferry to Langkawi (35RM).
-The last ferry is 7:00pm. *Do note that Malaysia is one hour a head of Thailand.
+After entering Malaysia, you can take a taxi to Kuala Perlis (about 60RM) and catch the ferry to Langkawi (35RM), but securing a ticket in advance is highly recommended. *Do note that Malaysia is one hour a head of Thailand.